btmartin721/ClineHelpR/README.md

 ## Installing the Package

-To install bgcPlotter, you can do the following:
+To install ClinePlotR, you can do the following:

 ```
 # If you don't already have devtools installed
 install.packages("devtools")

-devtools::install_github("btmartin721/bgcPlotter")
+devtools::install_github("btmartin721/ClinePlotR")
 ```

 Now load the library.
 ```
-library("bgcPlotter")
+library("ClinePlotR")
 ```

 You should have the following files to run this package: